ChangtongZhou/front-end-interview-practice/javascript.md

 ### Closure:

+* A JavaScript closure is when an inner function has access to its outer enclosing function's variables and properties even after the outer function has returned.
 * The combination of a function and the lexical environment \(its surrounding state\) within which that function was declared.
-* Closures are functions that have access to the outer \(enclosing\) function's variables - scope chain even after the outer function has returned
 * The "lexical" = lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
 * **How to use a closure?**
   * define a function inside another function and expose it.
 To expose a function, return it or pass it to another function.